ZiyiLiubird/GRIP_Plus_Plus/README.md

 # GRIP++

 This repository is the re-implementation of [GRIP++: Enhanced Graph-based Interaction-aware Trajectory Prediction for Autonomous Driving](https://arxiv.org/abs/1907.07792) on the Baidu Apollo Trajectory dataset.
-GRIP++ is an enhanced version of our GRIP ([GRIP: Graph-based Interaction-aware Trajectory Prediction](https://ieeexplore.ieee.org/abstract/document/8917228)).
+GRIP++ is an enhanced version of GRIP ([GRIP: Graph-based Interaction-aware Trajectory Prediction](https://ieeexplore.ieee.org/abstract/document/8917228)).

 The official codes can be found here [GRIP++](https://github.com/xincoder/GRIP).